 If you focus on every team member contributing in the exact same way, week in and week out, with rigid compliance to a pre-determined game plan, is it surprising that most of the players are out of compliance or underperforming?

-Some players are better runners, some are faster, some are stronger, some catch the ball well, some block well but can’t catch….
-Some sales people penetrate new accounts well, some network, some are strong technically, some build relationships while others provide excellent service over time.
+Some players are better runners, some are faster, some are stronger, some catch the ball well, and some block well but can’t catch.
+Some salespeople penetrate new accounts well, some network, some are strong technically, some build relationships while others provide excellent service over time.
 Note that aspiring to build a team where everyone possesses the same skills may not be realistic nor most effective.
-We often need the different skills for various parts of our business strategy.
+We often need different skills for various parts of our business strategy.

-If a Sales Manager is determined to view the sales force as a homogeneous group with no regard for the unique individual capability to contribute to the plan in similarly unique ways, you might feel like you’re herding cats.
+If a Sales Manager is determined to view the sales force as a homogeneous group with no regard for the unique individual capabilities, you might feel like you’re herding cats.
 It’s difficult to manage a good lineman if the game plan calls for him to regularly run deep pass routes.

 Put Your Sales Team In the Right Seats On the Bus